maulsy01/HappyReportAnalysis/index.rst

 Our next question in our analysis was which areas of happiness are most important in forming the happiness score.

-The following plot shows the happiness score for the happiest country in 2015, 2016, and 2017 and the distribution of the categories that make up the score.
+The following line plot shows the happiness score for the happiest country in 2015, 2016, and 2017 and the distribution of the categories that make up the score.
 It shows that the distopia residual makes up the largest portion of the score, while generosity and trust make up the smallest portions of the score.

 .. figure:: images/areaplot.png